Burn Injury In Philadelphia

-Burn injuries are some of the least acknowledged wounds in personal injury claims, and yet they are among the most painful injuries to endure.
+Burn injuries are some of the least acknowledged wounds in personal injury claims, yet they are among the most painful ones to endure.
 In the U.S., burns account for thousands of deaths every year, and many more individuals are forced to live with the repercussions of burn damage for the rest of their lives.

 Burn injuries are costly, permanent, painful, and unsightly.
 In addition, they also account for the top 1% of all individual settlements and verdicts in terms of monetary value.
 If you or a loved one was burned in an accident, you should seek the assistance of a competent law firm.

-Based on the most recent data available from the American Burn Association, approximately 486,000 individuals in the United States sought medical treatment for burn injuries in 2016.
+Based on the most recent data from the American Burn Association, approximately 486,000 individuals in the United States sought medical treatment for burn injuries in 2016.

-The severity of a burn injury can be classified into one of three categories, or degrees.
+The severity of a burn injury can be classified into one of three categories or degrees.
 These categories are:

-- Second-degree burns: When a burn injury damages the layer of skin immediately beneath the top layer of skin, it is classified as a second-degree urn.
+- Second-degree burns: When a burn injury damages the layer of skin immediately beneath the top layer of skin, it is classified as a second-degree burn.
 The skin will turn deep red, and the skin often blisters.
 These types of burns may take weeks to heal.
 People who incur second-degree burns should generally seek immediate medical treatment, and these wounds should be appropriately covered to prevent secondary infections.

 - Fuel-fed fires from a accident